 Artifacts, like the products they describe, have versions.
 A version of an artifact is identified by a specific set of characteristics and can exist at the same time as other versions of the artifact in other configurations.
 Artifacts are contained by components to make them easily tracked and reused.
 Product line engineering adds configuration management to enable System Engineering teams to effectively work on changes for a given product variant.

 PLE design strategy

 Our objectives are to design PLE by adding capabilities to our existing Application Lifecycle Management tools and articulating best practices, rather than creating a new PLE tool

-PLE aspects concerns the entire development process.
-This strategy focuses on the supporting infrastructure for artifact management and reuse needed to support PLE practices.
+PLE aspects concern the entire development process.
+This strategy focuses on the supporting infrastructure for artifact management and reuses needed to support PLE practices.